techtuber101/irisvision/backend/scripts/README.md

 ### `update_default_agents.py`

-Automatically updates all default Iris agents with the latest configuration from `SUNA_CONFIG`.
+Automatically updates all default Iris agents with the latest configuration from `IRIS_CONFIG`.

 **What it does:**
-- Updates agent names from "Suna" → "Iris" if needed
+- Ensures agent names remain set to "Iris"
-- Updates agent descriptions to match current config
+- Updates agent descriptions to match the current configuration
-- Migrates metadata from `is_suna_default` → `is_iris_default`
+- Migrates metadata from the legacy default flag to `is_iris_default`
-- Updates agent versions with latest system prompt and tools
+- Updates agent versions with the latest system prompt and tools
-- Preserves user's custom MCP configurations
+- Preserves user-managed MCP configurations

 **When it runs:**
 - Automatically on every docker compose startup via `startup.sh`